 The WVU Medicine Center for Hope and Healing supports adults struggling with substance use disorders through medically managed withdrawal stabilization and residential treatment.

-Located in Morgantown, West Virginia, the Center for Hope and Healing provides patient-centered care that involves individual and group therapy, as well as medical management, including medication-assisted treatment.
-These services are provided in a beautiful setting, where our team is committed to providing state-of-the-art treatment, while maintaining a caring and supportive environment.
+The Center for Hope and Healing’s Morgantown facility provides patient-centered care that involves individual and group therapy, as well as medication-assisted treatment.
+These services are provided in a serene setting by a team committed to providing state-of-the-art treatment, while a caring and supportive environment is maintained.

-The treatment facility provides 12 beds for detoxification and 30 beds for substance use disorder residential care up to 28 days.
+Our treatment facility provides a number of beds for detoxification and substance use disorder residential care, up to 28 days.
 Our patients receive a continuum of care that is ordinarily found at multiple sites by different providers.
-At the Center for Hope and Healing, we deliver essential forms of care in one central location led by physicians specializing in addiction medicine and psychiatry.
+At the Center for Hope and Healing, we deliver essential forms of care in centralized locations, led by physicians specializing in addiction medicine and psychiatry.

 - Medication-assisted treatment